 What Happens In Family Therapy?

+The counselor will talk to everyone in the family to hear the issues that you’re dealing with from each family member’s perspective.
+When did the issue start?
+How has the family been dealing with it so far?
+Questions like that.
 The counselor will develop a treatment plan with the goal of improving the conflicts or problems.
 Know that no one will be blamed or labeled “the bad guy.”
 The only enemy that will be targeted is the negative pattern or behavior that is disrupting the family.

 Common Objections To Family Therapy

 Overmedicating children is a problem.
 Medication can do more harm than good to a child’s development.
 With children, drugs should be a last resort, not a first resort.
 Talk is a powerful medicine.
-Family therapy harnesses the power of a family to heal itself.
+It harnesses the power of a family to heal itself.
 And it usually only takes about 12 sessions.
 Isn’t your child worth three months of family therapy?
 Sure, they are!

 “The therapist will blame the parents.”

-Blame is a four-letter world in counseling.
+Blame is a four-letter word in counseling.
 Counselors who blame their clients lose their clients and should lose their license.
 Blaming accomplishes nothing.
 The only “bad guy” in the counseling room is the negative pattern or behavior that is disrupting the family.
 That is where the focus will be and where it will stay.
 If someone starts blaming a family member, the counselor will stop it and redirect the focus back onto the problem, not the person.

 Yes, it would be a nightmare if that were the case.
 With sports and all the extra-curricular events kids have these days, it’s hard enough to get the whole family to the dinner table, much less to a therapist’s office once a week.
 Typically, family therapy doesn’t gather every member of the family for every session.
 Usually, the family gathers for the first session, then the therapist works with just the parents or just the child, and brings the family together again once or twice.
 Therapy will be done in a way that makes sense for your family.